 The following nondiscrimination statement shall be posted and included, in full, on all sponsoring agency materials that are produced for public information, public education or public distribution:

 All publications and handouts mentioning USDA Child Nutrition Programs must contain this nondiscrimination statement.
-The statement should appear in a prominent place in the same size text as the rest of the document and should be available in other languages.
+The statement should appear in a prominent place and should be available in other languages.
 The shorter statement "The USDA is an equal opportunity provider and employer" may be used if the material is too small to permit the long statement.
 However, the print size should be no smaller than the text of the document.
 Examples include letters, memos, notices, the Internet, public service announcements, menus, television, advertisements, and recruitment and outreach correspondence.

 The following racial and ethnic categories are to be used for civil rights data collection and reporting: